insyncsolutions/appseconnectdocs/_posts/Connectors/Application Connectors/Dynamic GP/2022-07-02-dynamic-gp.md

 ## Pre-requisites for Dynamic GP Configuration

-1. The server should be available where Dynamic GP is installed along with the User ID and Password to access the same.
+1. Dynamic GP should be installed in your server with all admin previlages.
-2. **Username** and **Password** to access the application.
+2. The server should be available where Dynamic GP is installed along with the User ID and Password to access the same.
 3. You need to know the Authentication and APIs of the application.

 ## On-Premise Agent Configuration